-As students will be taking the history and examining Master's Athletes, students must be aware of and maintain privacy and confidentiality.
+As students will be taking the history and examining adults who have had a joint replacement, students must be aware of and maintain privacy and confidentiality.
 In order to support learning while protecting the confidentiality of information, a privacy procedure has been developed.
-Please access at the WIL Canvas site
+Please access this at the WIL Canvas site.

 Mandatory notification and physiotherapy student registration

 Mandatory notification and physiotherapy student registration Mandatory Notifications to the Physiotherapy Board of Australia Pursuant to the Health Practitioner Regulation National Law Act 2009, physiotherapy practitioners (registered physiotherapists) and education providers have an obligation to report ‘notifiable conduct', to the Physiotherapy Board of Australia in order to prevent the public being placed at risk of harm.